OmdenaAI/giza-egypt-chapter-analysing-open-data/src/tasks/task_1_data_organization/README.md

 - [Digital Earth Africa](https://explorer.digitalearth.africa/products) -  Digital Earth Africa hosts a repository of Earth observation datasets spanning continental Africa and a set of tools to view and analyse that data.

+- [WHO - EMRO](http://www.emro.who.int/entity/statistics/statistics.html) - Repository of various Healthcare Datasets about Middle East and North African Countries.

+- [Suezcanal] (https://www.suezcanal.gov.eg/English/Downloads/Pages/default.aspx) - The site has a number of reports about Suez Canal's Navigation, Procrements, Transit Forms, Shipyward and etc. The reports are all in PDF documents.
+The site also host a list of Vizualizations for respective statistics.

+- [OECD Data](https://data.oecd.org/searchresults/?q=egypt) - Several datasets about Egypt.

 - [Google Trends](https://trends.google.com/trends/trendingsearches/daily?geo=EG) - The most searched words that Egyptians do on google.

 - [UN data - from United Nation](http://data.un.org/Search.aspx?q=egypt) - Popular statistical about Egypt.

 - [Egypt Links](https://sites.google.com/site/misraffairs/Home/egypt_links#TOC-2) - Essential links for researchers in Egyptian affairs.

-- [OECD Data](https://data.oecd.org/searchresults/?q=egypt) - Several datasets about Egypt.

 ### Climate and Other Geographical Datasets